RubixML/ML/README.md

 #### Creating the Estimator Instance

 Like most Estimators, the [K Nearest Neighbors](#k-nearest-neighbors) classifier requires a set of parameters (called *hyper-parameters*) to be chosen up front.
 These parameters can be selected based on some prior knowledge of the problem space, or at random.
-Fortunately, the defaults provided in Rubix are good for most typical machine learning problems.
+Fortunately, the defaults provided in Rubix are a good place to start for most machine learning problems.
 In addition, Rubix provides a meta-Estimator called [Grid Search](#grid-search) that optimizes the hyper-parameter space by searching for the most effective combination.
-For the purposes of our example we will just go with our intuition and chose the parameters outright.
+For the purposes of our example we will just go with our intuition and choose the parameters outright.

-You can find a full description of all of the K Nearest Neighbors parameters in the [API reference](#api-reference) which we highly recommend reading a few times to get a grasp for how each parameter effects the training.
+You can find a full description of all of the K Nearest Neighbors parameters in the [API reference](#api-reference) guide which we highly recommend reading over a few times to get a good grasp for how each parameter effects the training.

 The K Nearest Neighbors algorithm works by comparing the *distance* between a sample and each of samples from the training set.
 It will use the K *closest* points to base its prediction.
-For example, if the 5 closest neighbors to a given unknown sample have 4 married labels and 1 divorced label, then the algorithm will output a prediction of married with a probability of 0.80.
+For example, if the 5 closest neighbors to a given unknown sample have 4 married labels and 1 divorced label, then the algorithm will output a prediction of married with a probability of 0.8.

 To instantiate a K Nearest Neighbors Classifier:
 ```php